fdietel/maps-of-berlin/README.md

 # maps-of-berlin
-creating interactive choropleth maps using demographic and residential data
+creating interactive choropleth maps using [public](https://daten.berlin.de) demographic and residential data

-the data are publicly provided by the City of Berlin and can be downloaded here: https://daten.berlin.de.

 in case of loading issues with Jupyter Notebook please use Jupyter NBViewer: